January 2-3, 2016 at Alcoa, Tennessee

 Race director Will Jorgensen and fellow volunteers (major shout out to Malinda Honkus, volunteer coordinator) outdid themselves this year on putting together what one would only call a Class-A event.Melissa Huggins, 2014 Finisher - 100 Miler, 28:21:32

 I can’t say enough how impressed I am of this race.
 The race director and his wife poured their heart and soul out into this race and you can tell.
 It is a topnotch race and is one that every runner should come out and try.
 The weather in Tennessee during this time of the year is perfect to run in.
-The weather on top of a well thought out race and an awesome cast of fellow runners and volunteers and you have a race that is a must run.James Barnard, Overall Winner, 15:46:34
+The weather on top of a well thought out race and an awesome cast of fellow runners and volunteers and you have a race that is a must run.James Barnard, 2014 Overall Winner - 100 Miler, 15:46:34

 Every effort was made by the volunteers and Race Director to keep the participants moving toward their goals.
 Anyone doing their first ultra and especially their first 100 should consider this event.Michael Montgomery, 2014 Finsher - 100K, 15:31:12